Metric Products with ISO Specification

 Pins by ISO Specification - Pins are available in many varieties for specific jobs where additional strength is required to secure materials.

 Rivets by ISO Specification - Rivets are fasteners used to permanently hold two pieces of material, usually metal, together.
-In general, riveting involves placing the shank of the rivet through a specific-sized hole in two or more materials.
+In general, riveting involves placing the shank of the rivet through a specific-sized hole in two or more materials, and then tightening by deforming the tail end of the rivet.

 Screws by ISO Specification - Screws are one of the most versatile, useful types of fasteners, and are available in multiple sizes and styles.
 In different countries, and in different industries, there is some confusion in the distinction between screws and bolts.
 Some definitions of screws include the requirement that they be fully threaded, and these may also often be called Bolts.